The cost of transportation and car fuel rates are significantly augmenting today.

 Dealers With Inventory

-One of the main reason why those with cash on hand and good credit ratings can get better deals for new vehicles is that car dealers tend to have too much inventory on hand.
-This is because dealers take possession or even purchase vehicles for their lot based on historical sales performance, however, when sales dip, such as when the economy is down, they tend to have excess inventory that needs to be sold.
+One of the main reasons why those with cash on hand and good credit ratings can get better deals for new vehicles is that car dealers tend to have too much inventory on hand.
+This is because dealers take possession or even purchase vehicles for their lot based on historical sales performance.
+However, when sales dip, such as when the economy is down, they tend to have excess inventory that needs to be sold.